I Hope None...

 despite not going to church,

-or showing any real spiritual fruit in their lives
+showing any real spiritual fruit in their lives.

 Where is the desire for relationship?